yingjun-mou/yingjun-mou.github.io/_posts/2021-06-03-blog-post-Tutorial-Conda-environment.md

 conda create -n myenv python=3.6
 ```
 - if we want to create environment with specific packages with specific version:

 ```
 conda create -n myenv scipy=0.15.0 numpy

 ```
-- we can also install packages after creating environment
+- we can also install packages after creating environment.TEST!!!!!!!!!!

 ```
 conda install -n myenv scipy
 ```

 - To clone(duplicate) an environment